-Among those educated on the harmful effects of pornography, we are always happy to meet celebrities who aren’t afraid to use their platform to push this conversation into the spotlight.
+Among those educated on the harmful effects of pornography, we are always happy to meet celebrities who aren’t afraid to use their platform to bring this conversation into the spotlight.
 We’ve seen Terry Crews publicly share his past struggle with pornography to millions of people while educating on its harms.
 We’ve interviewed actors/filmmakers like Josh Radnor, and we’ve also seen Joseph Gordon-Levitt tackle tough issues like the amateur porn industry and how porn distorts perceptions about sex and relationships.

 Now, we have another talented star who has been speaking out on the harms of pornography—one who has become a great friend of Fight the New Drug.